sameertj/ad-campaign-demo/README.md

 D) Test Cases

-		Intial data set up is the storing for some users and associated campaign data into the tables.
+		Initial data set up is the storing for some users and associated campaign data into the tables.

 		TEST CASE 1